ChernyshevT/LTPLib_project/README.md

 - `"IONIZATION"`
 - `"ATTACHMENT"`

-For inelastic processes energy threshold $\varepsilon_{\rm th}$ should be defined by field `"THRESHOLD"`.
+For inelastic processes, the energy threshold $\varepsilon_{\rm th}$ should be defined by the field `"THRESHOLD"`.

-Then the first set of processes is finished, the next background (or active particle) can be selected.
+Then, the first set of processes is finished, and the next background (or active particle) can be selected.

 > [!TIP]
-> It is allowed for same `"TYPE":"PARTICLE"` to repeat for each background.
-> Extra entries will be ignored.
-> It was made this way because it is pretty useful to store the conf.seq. as a preset for the each type of the gas.

-> [!TIP]
 > [LXCat data parser](https://pypi.org/project/lxcat_data_parser/) may be used
 > to convert [LXCat](https://lxcat.net)-database into configuration sequence.

-There are two forms of how process cross-section can be passed: directly `"CSEC": cs_data` or as a tuple with additional parameters `"CSEC" : (cs_data, {"scale" : 1e4, "exterp": 1})`.
+There are two ways in which the process cross-section can be passed: directly `"CSEC": ...` or as a tuple with additional parameters `"CSEC" : (..., {"scale" : 1e4, "exterp": 1})`.
-The *scale* parameter works together with *rescale*, and *exterp* overwrites the global value.
+The *scale* parameter works together with *rescale* (resulting scale is ${\tt scale}~\cdot~{\tt rescale}$), and *exterp* overwrites the global value.
-Cross-section can be defined analytically as a python-function of two arguments
+The cross-section can be defined analytically as a Python function of two arguments
 $\sigma(\varepsilon,\ \varepsilon_{\rm th})$, for example:
 ```python
  "CSEC" : lambda en, th: 1e-15*(en-th)/((en-th)**2+1),
 ```
-Or else, cross-section can be defined by list of points:
+Or else, the cross-section can be defined by the list of points:
 ```python
  "CSEC" : [
   (1.20e+01,1.00e-21),(2.00e+01,1.00e-20),(4.00e+01,1.70e-20),